jasonw0416/game_lab/README.md

 Restart-no: A player replied no to the opponent’s request to restart

 Disconnect: A player has disconnected (possibly leave the page or disconnect from internet) from the room; it is a default message that is sent whenever a client disconnects from the server.

+# Graphical UI

+Multiple pages with polished graphical UI can now be experienced.

+In addition, some improvement on quality of life features, such as forfeiting the match or "the opponent has left the game" message, is now implemented in the game.